Say goodbye to plastic tat with this year’s top luxury Christmas crackers

 - Best sustainable choice – Matchimony personalised fabric reusable Christmas crackers: £70, Notonthehighstreet.com

-- Best for adding a magical touch to your table – Cox & Cox luxury handmade moon & stars crackers: £50, Coxandcox.co.uk
+- Best for adding a magical touch to your table – Cox & Cox luxury handmade moon and stars crackers: £50, Coxandcox.com

 - Best for large Christmas gatherings – Hotel Chocolat rather large cracker: £36, Hotelchocolat.com